tpa-nextgen/cheat_sheet_clean_code/dart/ccd.info.naming.md

 - :no_entry_sign: Do not use names that mean nothing or are ambigious
 - :warning: Avoid unclear abbreviations
 - :warning: Avoid using type name in variable name
+- :white_check_mark: Keep a glossary of domain-specific names and abbreviations
 - :white_check_mark: Vary names length:
     - eg.: local & loop variables may be shorter
     - eg.: fields, properties and parameters may need be longer